 Children are vulnerable members of society that are in need of special protection since they are dependent on others.
-Children cannot fight for themselves, which means that it’s up to their guardians, caretakers, and the state to care for and protect them.
-This is done by ensuring that there is a safety net when their guardians, caretakers or outside factors fail them or threaten their well-being.
-This safety net is the state and their legislation regarding children to keep them safe.
-The way that South Africa’s laws take care of children is through the Constitution and how it has made children’s rights a priority.
+Children cannot fight for themselves.
+Therefore, it’s up to their guardians, caretakers, and the state to care for and protect them.
+This is done by ensuring that there is a safety net for when their guardians, caretakers or outside factors threaten their well-being.
+This safety net is the state and its legislation regarding children to keep them safe.
+The way that South Africa’s laws take care of children is through the Constitution and it has made children’s rights a priority.
 There are lawyers that specialise in children’s rights.
-A children’s rights attorney is the person to talk to if anyone ever suspects that a child’s rights are being violated.
+Hence, A children’s rights attorney is the person to talk to if anyone ever suspects that a child’s rights are being violated.

 Section 28 in the Constitution of South Africa is devoted to children (South African citizens under the age of 18), it outlines the basic rights that they are entitled to.
-These are specialised rights that are additionally applied along with the basic human rights that everyone, both adults and children, has.
+These are specialised rights that are additionally applied along with the basic human rights that everyone has.
 Section 28 reads as follows: